Warning: Spoilers Off applies to Awesome pages. Proceed at your own risk.

-- Apparently, Alchemy will be bringing back powers to people who them in Flashpoint in near future, including Wally/Kid Flash and Caitlin/Killer Frost? and who knows who else.
+- Apparently, Alchemy will be bringing back powers to people who had them in Flashpoint in the near future, including Wally/Kid Flash and who knows who else.

-- Dr. Alchemy and the Rival working together are able to defeat the Flash.
+- Dr. Alchemy and the Rival working together are able to defeat the Flash, albeit by ambushing him.
 This shows they are not to be messed with.